Convert datetime

 Automatic conversion functions.
 Automatic conversion functions such as

-cannot parse date types in some custom formats.
-In this case, you must use thedt_strptime
+dt_parsecannot parse date types in some custom formats.
+In this case, you must use thedt_strptimefunction.

 Note For more information, see Date and time functions and Conversion functions.